AlexGarrity/bash-scripts/README.md

 ### Features
-Automatically loads scripts in `~./.scripts` when you start a bash terminal.
+ - Automatically loads scripts in `~./.scripts` when you start a bash terminal
-Put #NOAUTOLOAD in the file and it won't source it (useful for helpers that are called by services or something like that) Infinite loading capacity (well, as much as bash can handle) Really small
+ - Put #NOAUTOLOAD in the file and it won't source it (useful for helpers that are called by services or something like that)
+ - Infinite loading capacity (well, as much as bash can handle)
+ - Really small
-Kinda neat I guess
+ - Kinda neat I guess